FLO-2DSoftware/qgis-flo-2d-plugin/docs/dev/source/db_structure/outflow.rst

 **gpkg table: outflow_hydrographs** (cells that should produce outflow hydrographs)

 * "fid" INTEGER NOT NULL PRIMARY KEY,
-* "hydro_fid" INTEGER NOT NULL, -- OUTCHAR, O-O9 - number of outflow hydrograph to be created
+* "hydro_fid" INTEGER NOT NULL, -- OUTCHAR, Ox (where x = 1-9) - number of outflow hydrograph to be created
 * "grid_fid" INTEGER NOT NULL REFERENCES grid(fid) -- grid element id being a part of an outflow hydro_id

 **gpkg table: time_series** (named time series)